If you are interested in a career with excellent job growth and salary prospects, consider earning a degree in Supply Chain Management.

-Businesses, now more than ever, rely on their Supply Chain Managers to positively impact their bottom line by increasing efficiencies and reducing costs.
+Businesses, now more than ever, rely on managers overlooking the supply chain to positively impact their bottom line by increasing efficiencies and reducing costs.

 1- Nearly every finished product moves in some way though a series of manufacturers, distributors, and service organizations.
 This is considered the supply chain.